Canadian dollar: Post-Confederation history

 In 1867, the Province of Canada, New Brunswick, and Nova Scotia united into a federation named Canada.
 As a result, their respective currencies were merged into a singular Canadian dollar.
-The Canadian Parliament passed the Uniform Currency Act in April 1871, tying up loose ends as to the currencies of the various provinces and replacing them with a common Canadian dollar.
+The federal Parliament passed the Uniform Currency Act in April 1871, tying up loose ends as to the currencies of the various provinces and replacing them with a common Canadian dollar.

 The gold standard was temporarily abandoned during World War I and definitively abolished on April 10, 1933.
 At the outbreak of World War II, the exchange rate to the US dollar was fixed at Can$1.10 = US$1.00.
 This was changed to parity in 1946.
-In 1949, sterling was devalued and Canada followed, returning to a peg of Can$1.10 = US$1.00.
+In 1949, the British pound was devalued, and Canada followed suit, returning to a peg of Can$1.10 = US$1.00.
 However, Canada allowed its dollar to float in 1950, whereupon the currency rose to a slight premium over the US dollar for the next decade.
 But the Canadian dollar fell sharply after 1960 before it was again pegged in 1962 at Can$1.00 = US$0.925.
 This was sometimes pejoratively referred to as the "Diefenbuck" or the "Diefendollar", after the then Prime Minister, John Diefenbaker.
 This peg lasted until 1970, with the currency's value being floated since then.